Raise & Breeding Splash Marans: Everything You Need to Know

 Black x Black Cross:

-Wherever you go to breed black with black chicken, you will get the ratio of 100% of black chicks.
+Wherever you go to breed black with black chicken, you will get a ratio of 100% black chicks.

 Splash x Splash Cross: